dobrevg/webrsnapshot/INSTALL.md

 ## Requirements
 ============

+* rsnapshot.conf have to be readable and writable for the user running this web application
-* /etc/rsnapshot.conf and rsnapshot log file have to be readable and writable for the user running this web application
+* rsnapshot log file have to be readable for the user running this web application
+* cronjob file (f.e. /etc/cron.d/rsnapshot) file have to be readable for the user running this web application
+* Mojolicious Framework (required)
+* Mojolicious::Plugin::Authentication (required)
+* File::ReadBackwards (required)
 * perl-IO-Socket-SSL 1.75 or better (optional) if you plan to use HTTPS